diefersil/imoveisunai/wp-content/plugins/bulk-image-alt-text-with-yoast/readme.txt

 BIALTY operates in automatic mode.
 Once installed, it will be active on all pages of your site, both retroactively and for future content.
 You no longer need to worry about your Alt Texts.

 **It's also compatible with:** TinyMCE, Page Builder by SiteOrigin, Elementor Page Builder, Gutenberg and more…

+**About the PRO feature:**

+- Add Post Title or Image Name as Alt Attribute
+- Add alt tag to Woocommerce product pages
+- Add website title as Alt tag
+- Select pages to "blacklist"
+- And more premium features

 **SUPPORTED IN 6 LANGUAGES**